-1 small-medium baked sweet potato (about 1 cup)
+- 1 medium baked sweet potato (about 1 cup)

--Add all ingredients except the water to your food processor and pulse for 30-60 seconds-If mixture is very thick and difficult to blend, add 1/8 cup of water.
+- If mixture is very thick and difficult to blend, add 1/8 cup of water.
 If you use canned beans, you are less likely to need to add the water.
-Pulse for another 30-60 seconds and then gauge if you think you need the remainder of the water.
+Pulse for another 30-60 seconds and then gauge if you think you need the remainder.

--Pour into a storage container and enjoy within a week!
+- Serve or store in a sealed container in the refrigerator and enjoy within a week!

 Real Ingredients with Real Benefits: